Waffen-SS veterans in post-war Germany: Political influence

 Like with the myth of the clean Wehrmacht, the erroneous perception that the Wehrmacht was not involved in war crimes and atrocities during World War II, a similar perception existed about the Waffen-SS, in parts driven by its former members.
 Efforts were made to portray the Waffen-SS as a fourth arm of the Wehrmacht and to shift all blame of war crimes and the Holocaust to the other branches of the SS, thereby portraying Waffen-SS men as "soldiers like any other" (Soldaten wie alle anderen auch).
 This view was supported and advocated by high-profile conservative politicians in post-war West Germany.
-Konrad Adenauer, Chancellor of Germany at the time, stated in 1953 in front of members of his party, the Christian Democratic Union, that:
+Konrad Adenauer, Chancellor of West Germany at the time, stated in 1953 in front of members of his party, the Christian Democratic Union, that:

 The men of the Waffen-SS were soldiers like everybody else ... try to explain to other countries that the Waffen-SS had no connections with the Sicherheitsdienst and Gestapo!
 Try to explain to people that the Waffen-SS has not shot any Jews, but instead was a formation of soldiers that was most feared by the Soviets.

 Franz Josef Strauss, West Germany's then-Minister of Defence, a World War II veteran, stated in a letter to HIAG in March 1957: "I think you know how I personally think about the front line units of the Waffen-SS.
 They are included in my admiration for the German soldiers of the last world war."
 Adenauer's statement that the Waffen-SS were soldiers like everybody else inspired former high-ranking commander of the Waffen-SS Paul Hausser to use this statement as a title for his book, Soldaten wie andere auch: Der Weg der Waffen-SS (Soldiers like any other: The Path of the Waffen-SS).

 HIAG

-HIAG made efforts to appeal to the mainstream parties on the right and left in the 1950s and claimed to represent up to 2,000,000 potential voters in West Germany.
+HIAG (German: Hilfsgemeinschaft auf Gegenseitigkeit der Angehörigen der ehemaligen Waffen-SS, lit.
+'Mutual aid association of former Waffen-SS members') made efforts to appeal to the mainstream parties on the right and left in the 1950s and claimed to represent up to 2,000,000 potential voters in West Germany.
 In reality, only 250,000 former Waffen-SS veterans lived in the country and only eight percent of those were members of HIAG.
-In the early 1960s HIAG made a shift to extreme right-wing politics, gradually.
-By the early 1980s, Germany mainstream parties had all banned membership for HIAG members.
+In the early 1960s HIAG made a gradual shift to extreme right-wing politics.
+By the early 1980s, German mainstream parties had all banned membership for HIAG members.

 The political influence of HIAG resulted in a number of Waffen-SS veterans receiving the same pensions as Wehrmacht veterans.